Top Pick for

 Here are the scores for fridge brands from 2023.

 |Brand||Cleaning and maintenance||Ease of use||Overall||Product features||Value for money||Recommended||Total Score|

 Does the addition of a removable lithium battery make the Companion 75L the best portable dual zone camping fridge in Australia?

 From the best energy-efficient option to the top cheap model, these are the 10 best French door fridges available online.

 With great performance and a durable metal design, the Companion 60L portable fridge is a top buy when camping on a budget.

 There’s no shortage of cooling options when camping, working or four-wheel driving, but what are the best portable fridge freezers in Australia?

-These are the 8 best fridges on sale right now in Australia.
+These are the 9 best bottom-mount fridges you can buy right now in Australia.